 - Who handles emergencies when the doctor is unavailable?

 In addition to getting answers to practical questions, you will get a sense of the doctor's communication and practice styles.
-Take note of how comfortable you feel with each oncologist, including whether the doctor talks to you in a way you could understand and whether he or she encourages and answers your questions.
+Take note of how comfortable you feel with each oncologist, including whether the doctor talks to you in a way you can understand and whether he or she encourages and answers your questions.

-Information your new oncologist will need
+Providing information your new oncologist will need